GustavoCastro221/Avanti-Bootcamp-Challenge02/README.md

 **Required Data:**
 - `championshipName` (String): The name of the championship.
+- Include an empty array when there are no teams associated with the championship on creation.

 **Optional Data:**
 - `startingDate` (DateTime): The starting date of the championship (defaulted to the current date).
 - `endDate` (DateTime): The end date of the championship (defaulted to one year from the current date).
 - `competingTeams` (Array of Team IDs): An array of team IDs that will compete in the championship.
-Include an empty array when there are no teams associated with the championship on creation.

 ### Update Championship by ID (PUT /championship/:id):